ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/08-working-with-data.md

 ## Adapting Server Data

-Before we go any further, let's pause for a second to look at the our server's data again.
+Before we go any further, let's pause for a second to look at the server's data again.

 ```run:file:show lang=json cwd=super-rentals filename=public/api/rentals.json
 ```